Advantage Shaping as Surrogate Reward Maximization: Unifying Pass@K Policy Gradients: Bridging the Views

 To see this, we work as in Sec. \ref{sec:Pass@K}, but now with the arcsin-transformed objective.
 We proceed in two steps: (i) By direct differentiation, the population per-example gradient is

-(ii) To obtain an empirical version of this update, we (a) approximate the multiplicative term of the gradient by substituting $\rho_{K,\theta}$ and $\rho_\theta$ with their empirical counterparts $\rhohatk$ and $\rhohat$, and (b) approximate the expected 0/1 reward gradient term with the RLOO gradient update from Eq. \eqref{eq:rloo pass@K} (recall Eq. \eqref{eq:rloo pop proxy}).
+(ii) To obtain an empirical version, we (a) approximate the multiplicative term of the gradient by substituting $\rho_{K,\theta}$ and $\rho_\theta$ with their empirical counterparts $\rhohatk$ and $\rhohat$, and (b) approximate the expected 0/1 reward gradient term with the RLOO gradient update from Eq. \eqref{eq:RLOO} (recall Eq. \eqref{eq:rloo pop proxy}).
 The update then becomes:

 and we recognize $\Ghat_{{\grpot}}(\theta;(x,a))$ in the final expression (see Eq. \eqref{eq:grpot}).